shree031/Foodvilla-SpringBoot/README.md

 ## 🔗 Integration with Frontend

-This backend project is designed to work with the FoodVilla-Angular.
+This backend project is designed to work with the FoodVilla-Angular which is available at [FoodVilla Backend Repository](https://github.com/shree031/foodvilla-angular)..
 Ensure that the frontend is configured to interact with the correct API endpoints provided by this backend.